Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions: Compatibility conditions

 \subsection{Compatibility conditions of the initial data}

-\ Let $(N,J,h)$ be a K\"ahler manifold, which isometrically embeds in $\Real^K$ with second fundamental form $A(\cdot, \cdot)$.
+\ Let $(N,J,h)$ be a K\"ahler manifold that isometrically embeds in $\Real^K$ with the second fundamental form $A(\cdot, \cdot)$.
 Let $\Om$ be a bounded smooth domain in $\Real^3$.
 Suppose $u$ is a smooth solution to the initial-Neumann boundary value problem of the Schr\"odinger flow on $\bar{\Om}\times [0,T]$ for some $T>0$:

 Given the smoothness of $u$ and the Neumann boundary condition $\frac{\p u}{\p \nu}|_{\p\Om\times[0,T]}=0$, it follows by differentiation that

 for any $k\in \mathbb{N}$.
 Consequently, at $t=0$, we obtain the boundary conditions for $u_0$: